RRaAy-H/nanotron-infini/LLAMA_300M_ARCHITECTURE_GUIDE.md

 **Impact**: Controls the expressiveness of the FFN.
 Larger values capture more complex patterns but significantly increase parameter count.

-### 3. `num_hidden_layers: 6`
+### 3. `num_hidden_layers: 12`

 **Professional Interpretation**: The depth of the transformer stack.
 Each layer contains self-attention + FFN + residual connections + layer normalization.

-**Deep Learning Background**: This is like stacking 6 identical neural network blocks on top of each other.
+**Deep Learning Background**: This is like stacking 12 identical neural network blocks on top of each other.
 Each layer can learn increasingly abstract representations - early layers might learn syntax, later layers might learn semantics.
-6 layers is relatively shallow for modern standards but appropriate for a 200M parameter model.
+12 layers provides substantially more depth than the 6-layer 200M model, allowing for more complex pattern learning and better performance on downstream tasks.

 **Code Reference** (`src/nanotron/models/llama.py:1144-1162`):
 ```python